microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/02_Text_Generation.md

 Keep the descriptions family-friendly and suitable for all age groups visiting our pizzeria.
 Avoid any irrelevant information and controversial opinions.
 ```

-3. Find the button labeled Apply changes, it is located directly above the System message tab and will be highlighted with a blue background.
+3. Find the button labeled Apply changes, it is located directly below the System message box.
 Click this button to save and apply the changes you’ve made to the System message field.
 4. After applying the changes, click update in the pop-up to update the system message.